The Heart Attack: Plot

-Balking at surgery costing thousands, George opts to consult Eckman for only $38.
+Balking at surgery costing thousands, George agrees to meet Eckman for only $38.
 Jerry, failing to dissuade George, comes along for comedy material—and for "cosmic" intuition on his own scribbles.
 Eckman criticizes George's birth month and bans him from showering with hot water, then serves him tea with cramp bark, cleavers, and couch grass while putting him in a pyramid.

 George has an allergic attack and turns bright purple.
 He is rushed to the hospital again, but the ambulance EMT accuses the driver of stealing a piece of Chuckles from him.
 George, Jerry, and Kramer are dumbfounded as the driver stops to beat up the EMT, then drives off without him.
 Still fighting mad, the driver crashes.

 Elaine's date with the doctor ends with him holding her by the tongue while lecturing on tongue anatomy.
 Elaine is quickly turned off.

 George ends up in a neck brace for whiplash, speechless from having his tonsils out, and slathered with antihistamine cream, and still gets no ice cream.
 Jerry, also in a neck brace, notes that he will pay much more than originally planned.
 Meanwhile, Kramer has gone to Eckman for treatment.
-The B movie comes on TV again, and Jerry realizes that he wrote down "flaming globes of Sigmund", which is no longer funny in the light of day.
+The B movie comes on TV again, and Jerry realizes that he wrote down "flaming globes of Sigmund," which isn't funny at all.
 George is grateful when Elaine brings him ice cream, but ends up throwing it to silence the irritable man.